All orders placed after 12PM EST will be shipped the following business day.

 5. Perk: Power

 The Duramax V8 is an absolute workhorse.
-Depending on the year of your engine, you’re looking at between 250-550 hp and 460-1,050 lb-fit torque.
+Depending on the year of your engine, you’re looking at between 250-550 hp and 460-1,050 lb-ft torque.
 So, whether you’re climbing steep hills, towing hefty trailers, or hauling heavy loads, you’re covered.

 When it comes to power, many auto enthusiasts prefer Duramax over Cummins engines.
 This testament to Duramax says a lot considering trucks with Cummins engines are undeniable road warriors.